 First up, most folks want to know how far is Franklin from Nashville.
 Not far at all!
 From Nashville International Airport, you can reach Franklin in half an hour.
 Nashville is a city with a lot of spread, but from downtown to downtown you’d be looking at a 25 to 40 minute drive, depending on the time of day.

 While Franklin is considered part of the greater Nashville area, it’s outside the city limits.
 It’s its own municipality with a population of approximately 88,000.
+If you live in state, Franklin is a fantastic weekend getaway in Tennessee, but it’s also worth flying into (as I did).

 What to do in Franklin TN